shajunxing/quickjs-ffi/README.md

 It's east to compile, just `make`, it will produce module `quickjs-ffi.so`, test lib `test-lib.so` and will run `test.js`.

-## High layer

-**Now it's quite a lot simplified**, although I can still only promise to keep low layer unchanged, but not high layer.

 Assume 3 C functions (defined in `test-lib.c`):

     void test1();